 - Pain medication

 - Buddy taping

 It is important that you keep in mind the goal of conservative treatment is to relieve any pain and discomfort you are experiencing and stop the deformity from becoming worse, so that you can live an active and pain free lifestyle.
 It is impossible to actually correct the shape of your foot without surgery.

 We always aim to use nonsurgical methods, and surgical procedures are only recommended if the condition is causing severe pain and difficulty when walking.

 That said, if that is your case, you can rest assured that at Austin Foot and Ankle Specialists you are in good hands.
 What’s even better, advances in surgical techniques have made these procedures less invasive and quicker to recover from than ever before.

 Expert Care at Austin Foot and Ankle Specialists

 So if your feet are starting to show unusual signs, or if a foot or toe deformity has started to cause you pain, come visit one of our offices in Austin, TX.
 Here, we will determine the root cause as to why your toe has moved out of position, and which type of treatment will be best to address your specific situation.

 For more information on toe deformities—or any other foot and ankle problem, for that matter—call us at (512) 328-8900.
-We can also assist you in scheduling an appointment at one of our two convenient locations: Westlake Hills or Westgate.
+We can also assist you in scheduling an appointment at our location in Westlake Hills.